 Tompkinsville has already received major press though CBC Halifax, CBC Charlottetown, CBC Cape Breton, Coastal Radio, The Casket, The Guardian and The Cape Breton Post.
 Tompkinsville had a first draft reading of select scenes at Festival Antigonish and was further developed through the Liverpool Institute for the Performing Arts (LIPA) in England which resulted in a staged public reading in Liverpool.
 The year previous, Andrew Lloyd Webber and Ben Elton had workshopped their piece, TheBoys in the Photograph, through LIPA.
 LIPA is founded by Sir Paul McCartney.

 Tompkinsville was also featured in a documentary about the Antigonish Movement called You CAN Do It!
 As well, this play is the feature of a CBC Radio documentary called Journey to Tompkinsville, which has been aired nationally numerous times on programs such as Maritime Magazine and In the Field.
-Tompkinsville had its staged reading premiere May 27, 2011 and will be touring Canada in 2013.
+Tompkinsville had its staged reading premiere May 27, 2011 and will be touring Canada soon.

 Please check out the Tompkinsville website: